You are here: Urology Textbook > Prostate > CBAVD

 Signs and Symptoms

 The vas cannot be palpated.
 Unilateral absence of the vas deferens does not cause any complaints.
-Men with CBAVD suffer from azoospermia and infertility.
+Men with CBAVD are infertile due toazoospermia.

-- Semen analysis: azoospermia and signs of obstruction (pH <7, low semen volume, low fruktose)
+- Semen analysis: azoospermia and signs of obstruction (pH <7, low semen volume, low fructose)

 - Transrectal ultrasound: absence of seminal vesicles possible.